 As well as their clearly military operational roles, the armed forces undertake other tasks as required by the government.

 Following the first Fijian coup in 1987 and the hijacking of an Air New Zealand aircraft at Nadi airport, Prime Minister David Lange directed the armed forces to prepare to send a team of Special Air Service (SAS) soldiers to Fiji.
-The requirements were later upgraded to military personnel sufficient to protect New Zealand’s interests.
+The requirement was later upgraded to military personnel sufficient to protect New Zealand’s interests.

 Because of the coup, the defence leadership considered the use of the military in these circumstances to be problematic, and delayed acting on the prime minister’s instructions on the grounds that the Defence Council rather than the prime minister should give such directions.
 The hijacking was overcome before the troops could be deployed, but the incident left a pall of mutual suspicion between the prime minister and the defence leadership.